simple-abstraction/pop-health-insulin-sensitivity/README.md

 # Measuring Insulin Sensitivity to Predict Type 2 Diabetes
-The standard method for diagnosing and measuring Type 2 Diabetes is primarily based on the popular Hemoglobin A1C test, which measures average blood glucose (or blood sugar) over the past 2-3 months.
+The standard method for diagnosing and measuring Type 2 Diabetes is primarily based on the popular Hemoglobin A1C test, which measures average blood glucose (blood sugar) over approximately the past 3 months.
 However, this method alone can result in missing the long window of early detection for the disease by up to decades, as blood glucose will typically only rise once a person is already resistant to their insulin response, which happens progressively over time as beta cells in the pancreas begin to experience dysfunction, and only results in an elevated A1C test once their body's ability to keep blood sugar within a normal range has already become compromised.

 Despite growing awareness of diabetes risk factors such as obesity, aging, and a sedentary lifestyle, routine screenings essentially never include direct assessment of beta cell function or insulin resistance.
 This gap in early detection means that a significant portion of the population may be unaware that they are already on the path to developing diabetes.
 Given that the current diagnostic criteria focuses solely on blood glucose levels, early beta cell dysfunction often goes unrecognized, delaying intervention until the disease has already fully developed - at which point the disease becomes significantly harder to reverse.

 This analysis leverages publicly available NHANES data from the CDC to investigate insulin resistance at a population level.
-The findings below ultimately suggest that a substantial proportion of individuals, roughly 35% of the entire US population, exhibits what could be called "covert insulin resistance" - a state in which beta cell function has begun to decline, yet blood glucose remains within normal limits.
+The findings below ultimately suggest that a substantial proportion of individuals, roughly 35% of the entire US population, exhibits what could be called "covert insulin resistance" - a state in which beta cell function has begun to decline, yet blood glucose remains within normal levels.

 By identifying patterns in insulin resistance before overt hyperglycemia (elevated blood sugar) develops, this study highlights the need for a more proactive approach to metabolic health.
-A shift in screening strategies could allow for earlier interventions that preserve beta cell function and potentially prevent the onset of type 2 diabetes altogether.
+A shift in screening strategies could allow for earlier interventions that preserve beta cell function and potentially prevent the onset of Type 2 Diabetes altogether.

 ## Objectives and Goals